gunrock/gunrock/README.md

 and find more details in our [publications](#Publications).
 See [Release Notes](http://gunrock.github.io/gunrock/doc/latest/release_notes.html) to keep up with the our latest changes.

+Gunrock is featured on NVIDIA's list of [GPU Accelerated Libraries](https://developer.nvidia.com/gpu-accelerated-libraries) as the only external library for GPU graph analytics.

 Links for Gunrock source code
 -----------------------------
 [ [Related Pages](http://gunrock.github.io/gunrock/doc/latest/pages.html) |